martysl/aibot-os/README.md

 Here you can download [corrade](http://grimore.org/secondlife/scripted_agents/corrade)
 ## What bot can
 - [x] Read prompt on local chat
-- [x] Send reply on local chat
+- [x] Send reply on local chat (250 characters)
 - [x] Generate Image based on prompt (you need say make image)
 - [x] Search for information in internet (with !web included in prompt) example !t !web who is new pope and shape will answer
 ## known issues in current version:
-- [ ] Bot not have automatic upload sounds to second life/opensimulator just send mp3 link (this probably never will work that way)
+- [ ] Bot not have automatic upload sounds to second life/opensimulator just send mp3 link (maybe in future media on prim, we will see)
-- [ ] Bot not put texture on prim just say a link in local chat (opensim can implement this, second life no)
+- [ ] Bot not put texture on prim just say a link in local chat (opensim can implement this, second life - only media on prim)
 - [ ] Cant send audio to api even via link
-- [ ] max resonse text is only 250 characters (limits of second life/opensim)
+- [ ] max resonse text is only 250 characters (in teory limits of second life/opensim but you can experiment)
 ## what i wish to add someday with free time
-- To shape be able to make a song with response on prompt and some api (hopefully can find free)
+- To shape be able to make a song with response on prompt and some api
 - Use dynamic texture to automatic put image on prim
 - To let user send mp3 link to let shape transcribe it to text
 - Longer response, other processing response